bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 50,
-    "name": "10% off for customers who belong to segment 1 and also belong to segment 2", "created_from": "api",
+    "name": "10% off for customers who belong to segment 1 and segment 2", "created_from": "api",
     "customer": {
       "group_ids": [],